unm-campus-histories/spaces/docs/essays/communication-journalism.md

 {% include figure.html class="img-center" width="80%" caption="View from Central Avenue photo by Tyler Dingee" src="images/cj-front.jpg" %}
 #### Overview
-The Communication and Journalism Building (C & J) is a two-story, Spanish Pueblo Revival styled building, made of clay tile and stucco, located on the south end of campus at the University of New Mexico (UNM) in Albuquerque, New Mexico.
+The Communication and Journalism Building (C & J) is a two-story, Spanish Pueblo Revival styled building, made of clay tile and stucco.
+It is located on the southern end of campus at the University of New Mexico (UNM) in Albuquerque, New Mexico.
 It sits on the corner of Central Avenue and Yale Boulevard with its main entrance facing north toward Redondo Drive.

 {% include juxtapose.html